enogrob/krishnamurti-book-of-life/README.md

 [x] 2024-07-19 Cessation of anger
 [x] 2024-07-20 Forgiveness is not true compassion
-[x] 2024-07-21 Where there is the possibility of pain there is no love
+[x] 2024-07-21 Where there is the possibility of pain there is no love Sorrow
+[x] 2024-07-31 Be in communion with sorrow